chetnashah/webconcepts/ReactHooks.md

 After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as “browser rendering”, we’ll refer to it as “painting”.

+**Note** - DO not mutate an existing state object or a ref object.

+### Idempotence (needed for concurrent rendering)

+Hook functions and component functions can be invoked multiple times.
+Hence those functions have to be pure enough so that they behave consistently, even if they are invoked several times.
+### Types of state in a react app

+1. server data cache - api data fetched for (Nouns) in your app like Posts, Comments etc.

+2. Form state - form filling intermediate input state before putting it on the server.

+3. Navigation state - browser local navigation state like, currently visible tab, currently visible screen, currently visible modal, selected list-item in master-detail setup, Nth step in a step by step wizard (can also be considered part of form state).

+4. Auth state - although linked to server data/navigation state, this state decides other sub-states like navigation and server data.

+5. Editor state - Although a subset of a form i.e.an input state, a rich graphical editor can have a full fledged substates like selections, cursor positions, highlights etc.

 ### What happens during rendering?